 In order to start tracking your donation and donor activity in Google Analytics with GiveWP you’ll need the following:

 - An active Google Analytics account for your website

 - Your website must be connected to your Google Analytics account already — this add-on does not connect your site to your account.
 We recommend using any of these popular and reliable Google Analytics integration plugins:

 - The free GiveWP donation plugin

 - The GiveWP Google Analytics add-on

 Setting Up your Google Analytics Account

-To function properly, the plugin has a number of requirements that are easy to check for and implement if not met.
+To function properly, the add-on has a number of requirements that are easy to check for and implement.

 The plugin uses Google Analytics’ Enhanced Ecommerce to track donations.
 This requires the Universal Analytics snippet to function.
 If you’re not using the Universal Analytics tracking snippet on your site the plugin will not work.
 Universal Analytics has been the standard for GA for a few years now so it’s likely you are using it.